A Note on the Continuity of Expected Utility Functions: Comparison with Related Results

 Unfortunately, our result can only be discussed up to the case $\mathscr{P}\subset \mathscr{P}_c$.
 If $P$ were not compact-support, then $E_P[u]$ may not be definable for unbounded $u$.
-Since our aim is to derive a necessary and sufficient condition for the expected utility function to be continuous, we have to accept this restriction as unavoidable.
-If some growth condition can be introduced in addition to continuity, then there are several known representation theorems for a continuous expected utility function on spaces including some $P$ that is not compact-support.
-See, for example, Dillenberger and Krishna (2014).
+Since our aim is to derive a necessary and sufficient condition for the NM utility function to be continuous, we have to accept this restriction as unavoidable.
+If some growth condition can be introduced in addition to continuity, then there are several known representation theorems for a continuous NM utility function on spaces including some $P$ that is not compact-support.
+See, for example, Dillenberger and Krishna (2014).\footnote{Dillenberger--Krishna treat the sets $W_g(X)=\{u:X\to \mathbb{R}|$u$\mbox{ is continuous and }\sup u/g<+\infty\}$ and $\mathscr{P}_g(X)=\{P\in \mathscr{P}_X|E_P[g]<\infty\}$, where $g:X\to [1,\infty[$ is a continuous function.
+Suppose that $X$ is a separable metric space, $\succsim$ is a weak order on some $\succsim\subset \mathscr{P}\times \mathscr{P}$, and $u:X\to \mathbb{R}$ is a continuous NM utility function of $\succsim$.
+In this case, using Urysohn's lemma appropriately, we can construct a continuous function $g$ such that $u\in W_g(X)$.
+Therefore, if $\mathscr{P}\subset \mathscr{P}_g(X)$, then by their Theorem 3.1, $\succsim$ is closed with respect to the weak* topology defined by using $W_g(X)$ instead of $C_b(X)$.
+However, this topology depends on $g$, and $g$ depends on $u$, which implies that the topology that makes $\succsim$ closed itself depends on $\succsim$.
+This seems a little odd.
+Hence, it is difficult to use their result to appropriately axiomatize the continuity of the NM utility function without any additional assumption.}